ltworf/relational/windows/README.txt

 Notes:
 - To create the setup, don't move the "dist" directory or its content.
 - Do not delete or move the directory windows/font dejavu
+- If the shell is open, it will not work.
+The windows shell does not support unicode and will generate exceptions when trying to print expressions on it